spm/spm-docs/docs/tutorials/fmri_preprocessing/slice_timing.md

     This means that depending on the TR, there is a delay between the acquisition of the first and the last slice/group of slices.
 To fix this issue, information about the time of acquitision of each slice can be used to interpolate the signal of each slice in a volume to the same timepoint (referred to as the *reference slice*).
 It is thus important to know your data's TR and slice order acquisition or slice timings.

     Slice timing has been shown to reliably increase sensitivity and statistical power without adverse effects, particularly for studies with longer TRs (>2s; [Sladky et al., 2011](https://doi.org/10.1016/j.neuroimage.2011.06.078)).
 However, it is important to remember that slice timing is an interpolation method, which means it modifies the original data.
 As a general rule in imaging analysis, interpolation should be avoided unless necessary.
-In the case of slice timing, there is a risk of artifacts from one volume being propagated to other volumes in the timeseries,  which can be particularly problematic for data with large amounts of motion.
+In the case of slice timing, there is a risk of artifacts from one volume being propagated to other volumes in the time series,  which can be particularly problematic for data with large amounts of motion.

     An alternative to slice timing for task fMRI is the use of a *temporal derivative*, i.e. additional regressors in the first-level model which can shift the model in time to get the best fit.
 This avoids modyfying the original data and has an additional benefit of accounting for variations in the HRF.
 Temporal derivative can be particularly useful for studies with shorter TRs (≤2s), where slice timining issues are not as problematic.